difflog-project/bingo/README.md

 0. **Analysis Run:** After the analysis run is complete, we assume that the `PROBLEM_DIR` directory contains the following files:

-   1. `base_queries.txt`.
+   a. `base_queries.txt`.
 This file contains the list of alarms reported by the analysis.
-Note that each alarm is reported as a tuple, rather than as an error message string.
+Note that each alarm is
+      reported as a tuple, rather than as an error message string.
 How these tuples map to the actual error message presented to the user is an analysis-specific design decision.